 Very few dog owners would wish that their chances of finding their beloved lost pet were as low as one in five.
 As such, the solution that many have turned to is to have a microchip injected into their scampering young member of the family in order to raise these meager odds.

 How Much Does Microchipping Cost?

-At this stage it is important to note that this is not a tracking microchip that can be used to pinpoint a dog’s location.
-The idea behind it is that when a dog is handed into an animal shelter, they can scan the dog for the microchip.
+At this stage, it is important to note that this is not a tracking microchip that can be used to pinpoint a dog’s location.
+The idea behind it is that when a dog is handed in to an animal shelter, they can scan the dog for a microchip.
 This will then give them the animal identification number in order to search the database so as to contact the owner.
 The same study of 7,700 stray pets revealed that dogs with implanted microchips have a 51.2% chance of being reunited with their owners, a near 30% increase over those without.

 Should I Microchip My Dog?

 Based on this information alone, most people would be convinced that a microchip for their pet is a good idea.
 However, there are a few warnings of which to take heed.
 In the past, there were three microchip frequencies commonly used in the U.S. that responded to scanners on the same frequency.
 These were 125 kilohertz (kHz), 128 kHz, and 134.2 kHz.
 Until recently, these frequencies were mutually exclusive.
 For example, a microchip that responds to a 125 kHz scanner would not respond to a 134.2 kHz scanner.
 There were some very sad cases of dogs unable to be returned to their owners, despite having a microchip, because it did not respond to the scanner’s frequency.